parmes/parmes/solfec-1.0/user/geometry.rst

-.. _solfec-user-geometry:
+.. _solfec-1.0-user-geometry:

 Geometry
 ========

 Shapes of bodies can be defined by means of the routines defined below.
-Note, that for rigid and pseudo-rigid body types, cf. :ref:`BODY <solfec-user-body>`, a shape can comprise a list combining all possible geometry types.
+Note, that for rigid and pseudo-rigid body types, cf. :ref:`BODY <solfec-1.0-user-body>`, a shape can comprise a list combining all possible geometry types.
 For finite element type bodies, a single MESH object is used to define shape, or a list of CONVEX objects can be used in combination with a background MESH.